PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 !!!
 Summary

-    Bulk copying from Original to Ultra doesn't work well.
+    **Bulk copying from Original to Ultra is strongly not recommended**.
 However, with a little planning you can reuse most Original content in your new Ultra site.
     This guide explains how to prepare and select the best method to reuse your content.

 ## Considerations for reusing Original content

-There are some structural differences between Original (‘old’) and Ultra (‘new’) sites that have implications for how content can be reused between the site types.
+Some differences between Original (‘old’) and Ultra (‘new’) sites have implications for reusing content between the site types.

 ### Reduced nesting

 Original sites could contain unlimited levels of content nesting (folder within folder within folder within folder…).
 This often made it hard to find specific content.
-Ultra sites have a maximum of two levels of nesting (folder within folder), so aites are easier to navigate.
+Ultra sites have a maximum of two levels of nesting (folder within folder), so sites are easier to navigate.

 To reuse content, if your Original site used more than two levels of nesting you’ll need to restructure this to fit the new Ultra structure.
 The new Ultra template will help you do this.